Introduction to the scorecard and KPIs calculations:

 - “First contact resolution rate,” %; weight = 6

 Now we know that “First contact resolution rate” is more important than “Average email response time.”
-To simplify future calculations we will define weight on the scale from 1 to 10 and we will require that the sum of all weights has to be 10.
+To simplify future calculations, we will define weight on a scale from 1 to 10, and we will require that the sum of all weights has to be 10.

-- The performance of a category can be calculated by taking in account the performance values of each indicator and their weights.
+The performance of a container can be calculated by taking into account the performance values of each indicator inside and their weights.

-In the same way the total performance of the scorecard can be calculated.
-It will incorporate the performance of all indicators taking into account their relevant weights and the relevant weights of their categories.
+In the same way, the total performance of the scorecard can be calculated.
+It will incorporate the performance of all containers taking into account their relative weights.

-Actually it is still disputable.
-Some say that they need to have “a number” that is supposed to reflect the current performance of the company.
-An opposite argument is that this aggregated index will be too complex to possibly give any meaningful information.
+- Some say that they need to have “a number” that is supposed to reflect the current performance of the company

 Now, let me show the math that stands behind the calculation of the total performance.

-Here we have the structure of the scorecard where C1..4 – are categories.
+Here we have the structure of the scorecard where C1..4 – are containers.
 Metric-i,j are our indicators together with their weight and performance values:

 Let’s convert this into a different notation:

-The total performance value for the selected category is be calculated as:
+The total performance value for the selected category is to be calculated as:

 Where Ni is the number of metrics on i-level; NWi,j – is a normalized weight of j-metric on i-level; NSi,j – is a performance of j-metric on i-level.